Welcome to the Gardening with Disabilities Trust ‘Applying for a Grant’ page.

 We welcome all genuine applications and ask that you follow the process below.

-However, if we believe an application to be fraudulent we will not hesitate to inform the police and all appropriate authorities.
+However, if we believe an application to be fraudulent we will deal robustly and will not hesitate to inform the police and all appropriate authorities.

 Step 1 – Apply for a Grant

-When you’ve worked out your project, complete your application form and send it to us : either apply online using the green button below (this works best if you have good broadband speed) or download the Word form below (the black button) and email to email@example.com or send it by post to: PO Box 285, Tunbridge Wells, Kent TN2 9JD.
+When you’ve worked out your project, complete your application form and send it to us : either apply online using the green button below (this works best if you have good broadband speed) or download the Word form below (the black button) and email to firstname.lastname@example.org or send it by post to: Gardening with Disabilities Trust, PO Box 285, Tunbridge Wells, Kent TN2 9JD.

 Make sure you enclose/attach the following (we cannot process your application without them):